GrzegorzWirtek/next-music-store/README.md

 ## General info

 An e-commerce site, created using **TypeScript** with **Next.js 13** and styling with **Tailwind**.
-The site uses a **MongoDB Atlas** database pre-rendering all data on the server side.
-Products are displayed progressively using "infinite scroll".
+Product data, stored in the **MongoDB Atlas** database, is partially pre-rendered on the server side and then retrieved and displayed progressively using "infinite scroll".
 Graphics are stored on **uploadthing.com**, and payments of selected products are processed using **Stripe** (in this project Stripe payments are in test mode).
 The site is responsive and created with fast performance in mind.

 ## Technologies